mahendrabairagi/AWS_ML_At_Edge_With_NVIDIA_Jetson_Nano/README.md

 Now we need to build model, train model and optimize model.

-### Step 2: Model building, training and optimization using Sagemaker notebooks, containers and Neo
+### Step 2: Model building, training and optimization using SageMaker notebooks, containers and Neo
-Model builing, training and optimization is simiplifed by Sagemaker notebooks, training container and Neo.
+Model building, training and optimization is simplified by SageMaker notebooks, training container and Neo.
 All these steps can be done using single notebook.
-Please follow attached notebook [Sagemaker notebook](sagemaker_image_classification.ipynb).
-Download this notebook and upload it to your Sagemaker environment.
-To create Sagemaker notebook environment, please follow this [guide](https://github.com/awslabs/amazon-sagemaker-workshop/tree/master/NotebookCreation)
+Please follow attached notebook [SageMaker notebook](sagemaker_image_classification.ipynb).
+Download this notebook and upload it to your SageMaker environment.
+To create SageMaker notebook environment, please follow this [guide](https://github.com/awslabs/amazon-sagemaker-workshop/tree/master/NotebookCreation)

 Beauty of jupyter notebook is that it can contains code as well as comments.
 I will use the notebook to explain model building, training and optimization.